 - Product Feedback (public)

-- Provide client feedback from your sales and customer service teams directly to R&D and engineering.
+- Gather product feedback from your sales and customer service teams to share directly with R&D and engineering.

 - Marketing (private)